-- 8.10 The Simon's Cross allotments have been re-located to Thong Hall Lane nearby, the land that they were sited upon is now available for development.
+- 8.9 The Simon's Cross allotments have been re-located to Thong Hall Lane nearby, the land that they were sited upon is now available for development.
 This site was one of two sites which were considered suitable for development in the Site Assessment report (10).
 This development will generate additional traffic at the choke points within the village, but this increase is assessed to be manageable.
 SCC Highways advise that access to the site from the B1078 is not suitable and will need to be provided from the existing estate roads.
-The pedestrian access to the school and the village centre is good, but improvements to the bridleway heading north to Border Cot Lane are required. - 8.11 Suffolk County Council Highways have advised that in this location, and Broad Road, Broadway, Dallinghoo Road, there are a number of connected drainage issues.
+The pedestrian access to the school and the village centre is good, but improvements to the bridleway heading north to Border Cot Lane are required. - 8.10 Suffolk County Council Highways have advised that in this location, and Broad Road, Broadway, Dallinghoo Road, there are a number of connected drainage issues.
 Most of the drainage system outfalls to ditches directly to the west of Simons Cross, i.e., where the proposed site is located, and these are not sufficient for the current rainfall.
-The land around Simon's Cross is generally damp and appropriate drainage design will need to be undertaken. - 8.12 There is an existing play area on the site, and it is intended that this would be upgraded or replaced as part of the development of this site.
+The land around Simon's Cross is generally damp and appropriate drainage design will need to be undertaken. - 8.11 There is an existing play area on the site, and it is intended that this would be upgraded or replaced as part of the development of this site.
 Consistent with paragraph 97 of the NPPF (2), play space on the site should be retained unless it is demonstrated that it is surplus to requirements, that the loss would be replaced by equivalent or better provision in terms of quantity and quality or that the benefits of alternative sports and recreation provision outweigh any loss.
 East Suffolk Council is currently undertaking work to understand the supply and demand of open spaces and sports facilities across East Suffolk, including Wickham Market.
-This includes play areas, and it is expected that the replacement or upgrading of the play space, or any alternative provision, will have regard to any needs for play space identified through this work. - 8.13 As outlined in paragraph 5.9, the Neighbourhood Plan area falls within the remit of the Suffolk Coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS) (36).
+This includes play areas, and it is expected that the replacement or upgrading of the play space, or any alternative provision, will have regard to any needs for play space identified through this work. - 8.12 As outlined in paragraph 5.9, the Neighbourhood Plan area falls within the remit of the Suffolk Coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS) (39).
 Development on this site will therefore be required to make a financial contribution towards the mitigation of Likely Significant Effects on Habitat Sites.
-This approach is in accordance with Suffolk Coast RAMS and Policy SCLP10.1 of the Suffolk Coastal Local Plan. - 8.14 Groundwater and Contamination.
-As the site falls within the Anglian Water Source Protection Zones 1, 2 and 3.
-For land that may have been affected by contamination as a result of its previous use or that of the surrounding land, sufficient information should be provided with the planning application to satisfy the requirements of the NPPF for dealing with land contamination.
-This should take the form of a Preliminary Risk Assessment (including a desk study, conceptual model and initial assessment of risk), and provide assurance that the risk to the water environment is fully understood and can be addressed through appropriate measures.
+This approach is in accordance with Suffolk Coast RAMS and Policy SCLP10.1 of the Suffolk Coastal Local Plan. - 8.13 Groundwater and Contamination.
+The site falls within the Anglian Water Source Protection Zones 1, 2 and 3.
+Insofar as the land concerned may have been affected by contamination as a result of its previous use or that of the surrounding land, sufficient information should be provided with planning applications to satisfy the requirements of the NPPF for dealing with land contamination.
+This should take the form of a Preliminary Risk Assessment (including a desk study, conceptual model, and initial assessment of risk), and provide assurance that the risk to the water environment has been fully understood and can be addressed through appropriate measures. - 8.14 This site has cropmarks of a likely enclosure of possibly prehistoric date and, therefore, a trenched archaeological evaluation by condition will be required.